-The Group's principal financial liabilities comprise loans and borrowings, and trade and other payables.
-Main purpose of these financial liabilities is to raise finances for the development of the Group's property portfolio.
+The Group's main financial liabilities comprise loans and borrowings, lease liabilities and trade and other payables.
+Main purpose of these financial liabilities is to raise financing for the development of the Group's property portfolio.
 The Group has trade and other receivables, and cash that arise directly from its operations.